Review update: 2021 Nissan Rogue Platinum shifts upmarket

 2021 Nissan Rogue Platinum

-Miss: Rear visibility is a challenge
+Miss: Rear vision is a challenge

 From the front seats the Rogue offers a great view of what’s coming thanks to thin A-pillars, but the rear D-pillars where the liftgate meets the sides are thick and obstruct rear views.
 The Subaru Forester offers better rear visibility thanks to its larger rear glass window.